 What effect does the use of the first-person point of view have on the role of the narrator in the story?
-A The narrator provides all the thoughts, actions, and feelings of all the other characters in the story.
-B The narrator shares with the reader her personal events, thoughts, and

-- C The narrator relays the story as only an observer of the action of the other characters and not as an active participant. - D The narrator focuses on trying to convince the reader that her actions are more important than those of the other characters in the story.
+- A The narrator provides all the thoughts, actions, and feelings of all the other characters in the story. - B The narrator shares with the reader her personal events, thoughts, and feelings as a main character in the story. - C The narrator relays the story as only an observer of the action of the other characters and not as an active participant. - D The narrator focuses on trying to convince the reader that her actions are more important than those of the other characters in the story.